 And now my calling style is much more California than New England, with a little Southern and a smidgeon (oops! — I mean すこし) of Tokyo thrown in.
 Shoganai!

-In 1983 I took over the Palo Alto Contradance at Stanford, which was started by Nick Harris in 1975, and then run by Brad Foster until 1982 when Brad moved to New England as the new Director of the Country Dance and Song Society and Susan Murphy took over the dance.
+In 1983 I took over the Palo Alto Contradance at Stanford, started by Nick Harris in 1975, and then run by Brad Foster.
+In 1982 Brad moved to New England as the new Director of the Country Dance and Song Society and Susan Murphy took over the dance.
 In 1982 I founded the BACDS Berkeley Wednesday contra dance, sharing calling with Harry Brauser for the first several dances.
 In 1983, Susan went off to veterinary school, and I inherited the Palo Alto dance.
 Then Harry moved to San Diego, and I was running, programming, and calling 2 Bay Area contra dances.
 Fortunately, in 1985 Ruth Lowengart took over the Berkeley dance, and I concentrated on the Palo Alto contra.
-That bi-weekly Palo Alto dance series is celebrating a history of almost 40 years, which I believe makes it the longest continuously running contradance series in California.
-I've been the programmer and main caller there for nearly 30 years of that long run.
+That bi-weekly Palo Alto dance series is celebrating a history of 40 years, which I believe makes it the longest continuously running contradance series in California.
+I was the programmer and main caller there for nearly 30 years of that long run.